 Brooks, Roy L.

-Cole publications include Federal Sentencing Guidelines Handbook (with Haines and Woll) (Shepard's/McGraw-Hill, 2001); and Federal Sentencing and Forfeiture Guide (with Haines and Woll) (Del Mar Legal Publications, 1987).
+Cole's publications include The Little White Book of Baseball Law (with Minan) (ABA Publishing, 2009); Federal Sentencing Guidelines Handbook (with Haines, and Woll) (Shepard's/McGraw-Hill, 2001); and Federal Sentencing and Forfeiture Guide (with Haines, and Woll) (Del Mar Legal Publications, 1987).

 Dallas, Lynne L.